jaschmitt/snyk-circle-tutorial/snyk-circleci-tutorial.md

 ## Getting started with Snyk
 The Snyk Orb makes it easy for DevSecOps teams to integrate testing into CircleCI workflows.
 With the Snyk Orb you can install, run tests, and monitor projects with Snyk.
 You can also set a threshold for failing builds, depending on your risk tolerance.
 Scan results present clear information to help developers quickly make sense of the issues and fixes, if available.

-In tutorial lab we'll use the Snyk Orb to demonstrate how to prevent new vulnerabilities from passing through the build process by adding automated Snyk tests into a CircleCI workflow.
+In this tutorial we use the Snyk Orb to demonstrate how to prevent vulnerabilities from passing through the build process by adding automated Snyk tests into a CircleCI workflow.

 ### Prerequisites
 To follow this guide, you'll need: